bluxmit/alnoda-docs/mkdocs/docs/user-guide/examples/nix/glow.md

 Glow is a terminal-based application without a graphical user interface.

 !!! attention
     Glow can be installed in any workspace.
-We will use __Theia workspace v.4.0__ in this example.
+We will use __Codeserver workspace v.4.0__ in this example.

 !!! note
     We will install Glow with [__Nix__](https://nixos.org/) package manager, and create terminal alias for more convenient use of Glow.